 Schedule of Events

-Thursday, September 12, 7 PM “Revolt of Mother,” film and discussion.
+Thursday, September 19, 6 PM “Revolt of Mother,” film and discussion.
 Father is going to build a new barn but Mother (Academy Award nominee Amy Madigan) wants the new house she’s been promised.
 A simple story, yet one that reveals so much about love and respect and the often difficult times between those who strive and work to build a life together.
 Set against the beautiful rustic backdrop of farming life in 1890 New England, Mary E. Wilkins Freeman’s poignant story brings us two hard-working people of the land.
 Sometimes the most difficult thing to see may be the needs of those who are closest to you.
 (47 minutes).
 Discussion following film led by Jerry Carbone, Don McLean and Sandy Rouse.
-118 Elliot.
+Brooks Memorial Library.

 Thursday, October 17, 7 PM, Brent Kendrick, author of “Infant Sphinx: The Collected Letters of Mary Wilkins Freeman,” and Christopher Benfey, author of the forthcoming book If: The Untold Story of Kipling’s American Years.
 A 1.5 hour talk and discussion of these two famous authors who both lived in Brattleboro area for a short time and knew one another.

-Mary E Wilkins Freeman Exhibit, installation September-October: Letters (facsimiles), Photos, Books and other artifacts connected to Mary E. Wilkins Freeman.
-Brooks Memorial Library and other locations downtown—check back for list.
+Mary E Wilkins Freeman Exhibit, installation In October: Letters (facsimiles), Photos, Books and other artifacts connected to Mary E. Wilkins Freeman.
+Brooks Memorial Library and other locations downtown—check back for location(s).